flamerohr/silverstripe-graphql-react-boilerplate/README.md

  is provided.

 ## Getting started:
-Install the module with composer
+Install the module with composer, be prepared to just remove or disable all the todo examples provided
 ```bash
 composer require flamerohr/silverstripe-graphql-react-boilerplate
 ```